 In Illinois I was very active in the field of conservation and was involved in several projects and organizations in Lake County.
-With the Lake County Forest Preserve District (LCFPD) I am a member of the Volunteer Stewards Network carrying out habitat restoration which involves removal of invasive species such as Buckthorn and Garlic Mustard and planting of native species.
+With the Lake County Forest Preserve District (LCFPD) I was a member of the Volunteer Stewards Network carrying out habitat restoration which involved removal of invasive species such as Buckthorn and Garlic Mustard and planting of native species.
 I was also one of LCFPD volunteer photographers providing them with nature photographs taken in their Forest Preserves and an LCFPD Education Volunteer that lead bird and nature walks.
-I am president of the Lake County Audubon Society where one of my roles is to maintain their website and Facebook page.
+I was president of the Lake County Audubon Society where one of my roles was to maintain their website and Facebook page.
 I was a bird monitor carrying out bird surveys for the Bird Conservation Network (BCN) and represented Lake County Audubon Society at BCN meetings.
-I am also the Lake County Representative on the BCN Survey Council.
+I was also the Lake County Representative on the BCN Survey Council.
 BCN Survey Council members review survey policies and protocols, maintain contact with land managers and promote conservation action.
 Other bird monitoring projects I am involved in are Bluebird (LCPFD), Wood Duck (LCFPD) and Purple Martin (Purple Martin Conservation Association) nest monitoring.
 I also monitor butterflies for the Illinois Butterfly Monitoring Network.
-These conservation activities have led to some fantastic opportunities to develop my photography skills and it is wonderful to interact with nature.
+These conservation activities led to some fantastic opportunities to develop my photography skills and it was wonderful to interact with nature.

 I also specialize in zoo photography, capturing portraits of endangered species to highlight the importance of their conservation.

 I would like my images to convey my passion for nature and hope that they inspire people to appreciate the beauty of the planet on which we live.

-I have given several presentations locally on my photography.
+I have given several presentations on my photography.
 I am available to speak on these topics and others: